I’ve completed all registration components by November 25th but I need more time to make the full payment. How can I keep my seat?

 Students also should arrive promptly.
 Tardies count toward accumulated absences.

-My child has a disability.
+My student has a disability.
 Can he attend?

-If your child has a disability and would like to receive consideration for reasonable accommodation, contact our office at email@example.com
+If your student has a disability and would like to receive consideration for reasonable accommodation, contact our office at email@example.com

 Is there a dress code?

 UT PREP expects its participants to dress in a manner that is appropriate for a learning environment.
 Students will do a lot of walking on site and should wear comfortable, closed-toe shoes.
 Students should bring adequate clothing to participate in recreational and athletic activities on the days those are scheduled (shorts, t-shirts, bathing suits and towels if needed).
 Students are prohibited from wearing clothing that displays offensive slogans or graphics, exposes undergarments, or is otherwise revealing.
 Students should refrain from wearing clothing that is unsafe for program activities, and clothing that advertises products or services that are illegal or illegal for minors.
 If staff determine that a student is not meeting these expectations, the student will be asked to change their attire.
 Swimwear will be required if a student wishes to enter the pool during swim time.

 Can my student have his phone while at camp?

 We allow students to bring their phones to camp in case there are transportation issues, but once on campus we collect the phones from PREP 1 and 2 students to minimize distractions.
 We have special camp phone numbers if there is an emergency and you need to reach your student.

 What do students do about lunch?
 Can I send money for them to buy meals at the food court?